miftahulumam/atp_prototype/README.md

 The system employs a two-axis servo mechanism acting as a gimbal, controlled by PID controllers.
 A YOLOv8 model is used to detect the LED-matrix transmitter, and the obtained bounding box coordinates guide the servo movements to track the transmitter.
 The real-time response and control signal graphs will be displayed while the code is running.

 This source code is written in Python and leverages the OpenCV and ONNX Runtime libraries.

+## Environment
+This code is developed and run on:
+* LattePanda Sigma
+* ADLINK Pocket AI GPU (NVIDIA RTX A500 GPU)
+* Python 3.10